 small bowel enema - a type of test or investigation in which liquid barium and air are passed into the small intestine through a fine tube inserted into the nose or mouth.
 This helps give clearer x-ray images.

 small intestine - the section of the intestines that digests food and absorbs nutrients after they have passed through the stomach.
-The small intestine is divided into three parts: the upper region - the duodenum; the middle region - the jejunum; the lower region - the ileum.
+The small intestine is divided into three parts: the upper region – called the duodenum; the middle region - the jejunum; and the lower region - the ileum.

 splenic flexure - the part of the colon where the transverse and the descending colon meet (below the spleen).

 steroids - see corticosteroids.

 stoma - a surgically constructed opening of the intestine onto the abdominal wall, over which a bag can be fitted and sealed to the skin for waste matter to drain into.

 stricture - a narrowing of a section of the bowel due to bowel wall thickening, inflammation or scarring.

 stricturoplasty - an operation to widen a narrow section of the bowel, so that food matter or waste can pass through more easily.